SubhankitDam/SubhankitDam/README.md

 ## Hi lovely coders :D

+I'm Subhankit Dam, majoring in the field of B.Tech, CSE with specialization in Cybersecurity, and this is a little introduction about my passion and my interests. ^o^

 ### About Me:

 - 🔧 Aspiring Ethical Hacker & Developer:

   I'm currently exploring the world of ethical hacking while learning C and Python.
 I'm stll very new in this exciting world of programming, so I'm looking forward to explore everything it has in store for me. ^c^

 - 🌱 Currently Learning:

    C and Python, after which I am interested to learn everything needed for ethical hacking.

 - 📈 Current Goals:

   1) Learn C and Python
   2) Ethical hacking fundamentals

 - 🎯 Future Goals:

   1) Collaborate on **open-source projects** and **commits** to contribute to the community.